 Artist’s Statement

 What I make is a jumble: Art Deco’s neat lines, surrealism’s fever dreams, cubism’s shattered puzzles.
 By rights, it should all collapse under its own weight.
-But with loose, impressionistic brushstrokes, the thing staggers upright.
+But after 12 rounds in the ring, the thing staggers upright.
 It even breathes.
 Light twitches.
 Light gleams.
 Angles fold in on themselves.
 And for a second, it almost looks like the universe makes sense like jazz—until it doesn’t.

-That’s the trick, really.
+Now my canvases hold all my lives at once: the chaotic boy, the psychedelic teenager, the father, the biologist, the man who climbed mountains and occasionally fell off ski slopes.
+My work remembers the past, interrogates the present, and quietly mocks the absurdity of trying to make sense of it all—which, in the end, is the only truly absurd thing worth doing.
+That’s my goal, really.
 To paint the mess honestly.
 To hold precision in one hand and chaos in the other.
 To build a dream that doesn’t behave, but still feels true.
 Like life, only flatter and easier to hang on a wall.